GabrielVicini/m17x/README.md

 This project has just started and currently contains nothing new.

+## Project Goals (Early / Experimental)

+- Explore secure extensions to the M17 protocol
+- Experiment with authenticated payload encryption
+- Investigate session-layer key management concepts
+- Maintain compatibility with standard M17 framing?
+(Maybe)
+- Use this project as a learning platform for RF and protocol engineering

+These goals are exploratory and may change over time.

 ## License

 This project is licensed under the GNU General Public License v2.0 (GPL-2.0).